nbsjay/kaggleLearn/README.md

 * sql
 * geospatial analysis

+## Files
 The codes included in this repository are solutions to exercises and problems given throuhout the courses.
-As such, the bulk of codes that are shown here are written in python and sql.
+As such, the bulk of codes that are shown here are written in python(.py files) and sql.

+To help me grasp/ remember certain concepts, I note down some important points and explantions in **notes**

+**test.py** files help me test examples before I write main code